shangar21/MeshRenderer/README.md

 - OpenCV

 ## TODO
-1. Read Textures
-2. Radiance model
+1. Radiance model
-3. BVH
-4. Animation
+2. Animation
-5. Rasterization
-6. CUDA
+3. CUDA

 ## How to Build